jaykumarprajapati-inventyv/Training-2024-25/README.md

 │   │    └── README.md
 │   ├── Tasks/           # Folder contains assigned and self learning tasks.
 │   │     ├── Assigned Tasks
-│   │     │  ├──  lifetime         # It explain concept of lifetime.
+│   │     │  ├──  user_thread   # It explain concept of multiple threads (Task by Rahul Motiyani).
 │   │     │  ├──  rust_rangers     # It has total 18 levels which covered different different concepts of Rust as a Game.
 │   │     │  ├──  ....
 │   │     │  └── README.md        # Documentation for Assigned Tasks folder.